 I can’t believe it’s winter again already!
 This year has flown by and all of a sudden Christmas is just around the corner.
-At this time of year photographing weddings is quite different.
+At this time of year photographing a wedding is quite different.
 The season brings some challenges as well as some opportunities that you don’t get in the summer.
 While all this is at the front of my mind I thought I’d give you some of my top tips for winter weddings.

-2. Number two would again be that is going to get dark really early and this can be a really great thing.
+Number two would again be that is going to get dark really early and this can be a really great thing.
 Sparklers and fireworks can be done in the early evening and if your venue has some pretty outdoor lighting then that can be used for some beautiful photos.
 You can also get some lovely early sunsets.
 In the winter the sun stays quite low and if it is sunny the light can be really beautiful all day long.

 Go with either a Christmas, New Year or white winter theme.
 Give your guests blankets to use and wrap your bridesmaids in fur.
 You could serve mulled wine and hot drinks, you could do hot cocoa and outdoor fires.
 You can really get into the winter spirit, have a frosty theme and really embrace the season.

-5. Lastly we have to mention the weather.
-In this country we really can’t plan and to be perfectly honest you need a wet weather plan at any time of year.
+Lastly we have to mention the weather.
+In this country, we really can’t plan and to be perfectly honest you need a wet weather plan at any time of year.
 I have done weddings in November where it’s been beautifully sunny and bright and weddings in March when it has snowed really quite heavily.
 You can’t trust the British weather so make arrangements for rain and just make sure that your guests won’t be out in the cold for any length of time.
 Give them a hot drink and a blanket and they will love it.